Multiple kernel learning for integrative consensus clustering of 'omic datasets: Results

-We compare the performance of the unsupervised version of KLIC (Algorithm \ref{algo:ukic}) to the one obtained using COCA (Algorithm \ref{algo:coca}).
+We compare the performance of KLIC to the one obtained using COCA, as well as to two other comparable integrative clustering algorithms for which implementations are readily available; namely, iCluster and Clusternomics.
+Additionally, we compare to localised multiple kernel $k$-means using standard radial basis function (RBF) kernels.
 We use the same synthetic datasets as in the previous section.

 For COCA, we use the $k$-means algorithm with Euclidean distance, fixing the number of clusters to be equal to the true one, to find the clustering labels of each dataset.
-Many other clustering algorithms can be used, but this is the one that gives the best results among the most common ones (hierarchical clustering, $k$-means and partitioning around medoids; see Supplementary Material).
-We use consensus clustering (Algorithm \ref{algo:consensus-cluster}) to find the global clustering.
-We build the consensus matrices using 1000 resamplings of the data, each time with $80\%$ of the observations and all the features.
-The final clustering is done using hierarchical clustering with average linkage on the consensus matrix. \paragraph{Similar datasets.} First we compare the algorithm for KLIC and COCA when combining five datasets that have the same clustering structure and cluster separability.
-In Figure \ref{fig:comparisons} is shown the ARI of the two methods applied to 100 sets of data of this type.
-The ARI of COCA and KLIC are comparable.
-This shows that both methods work well in the case of multiple datasets that have the same clustering structure and level of noise. \paragraph{Datasets with different levels of noise.} We also compare the behaviour of KLIC and COCA in the presence of multiple datasets with the same clustering structure, but different levels of cluster separability $s$.
-The ARI is shown in the second row of Figure \ref{fig:comparisons}.
-We observe that in each of the four simulation settings, KLIC reaches on average higher ARI scores.
-The reason for this is that COCA is not a weighted method, so its ability to recover the true clustering structure is decreased by adding noisy datasets.
-Instead, we have shown in the previous section that KLIC allows to give lower weights to the noisiest datasets, achieving better performances.
+Many other clustering algorithms can be used, but this is the one that gives the best results among the most common ones.
+To find the global clustering, we build the consensus matrices using 1000 resamplings of the data, each time with $80\%$ of the observations and all the features.
+The final clustering is done using hierarchical clustering with average linkage on the consensus matrix.
+The iCluster model is fitted using the \verb|tune.iCluster2| function of the R package \textit{iCluster} \citep{shen2012icluster}, with number of clusters set to six.
+For Clusternomics we use the \verb|contextCluster| function of the R package \textit{clusternomics} \citep{gabasova2017clusternomics}, providing the true number of clusters both for the partial and global clusterings.
+To assess the impact of RBF kernel parameter choice, we consider two ways to set the free parameter, $\sigma$, of the kernel.
+In one setting we fix $\sigma =1$, a common default value.
+In the second setting, $\sigma$ is tuned for each dataset to maximise the average ARI between the clustering obtained with kernel $k$-means using the RBF kernel and the true clusters (more information about this procedure can be found in the Supplementary Material).
+Although this procedure clearly could not be applied in practice (where the true clustering is unknown), it is used here to determine a putative upper bound on the performances of MKL with this kernel.